 However, as with population trends, this rate of growth may not be portraying a complete story about the future of the area.
 Based on population increases and median household size, the neighboring West Haven City grew approximately 218 dwellings per year over this same 12 year period.
 If job growth and household sizes remain relatively constant in the area, then at some point in the future it's not unreasonable to foresee 100 to 220 new dwelling units added to the area annually.
-Projected out to 2050, there could be as many as 4,500 - 8,000 dwelling units in West Central Weber.
+Projected out to 2050, there could be as many as 4,500 - 8,000 dwelling units in West Central Weber as shown in Figure 33 - Western Central Weber Dwelling Unit Projections.